To quell unrest, France's Macron speeds up tax cuts but vows no U-turn

 His response came 48 hours after protesters fought street battles with riot police, torching cars and looting shops - the fourth weekend of protests for the so-called “yellow vest” movement which started as a revolt against high fuel costs.

-His labor minister said this would be achieved by the government topping up small salaries.
+His labor minister said this would be achieved by government topping up small salaries.

-Pensioners earning less than 2,000 euros will see this year’s increase in social security taxes scrapped, Macron said, going back on a measure that had particularly hurt his popularity with older voters.
+Pensioners earning less than 2,000 euros per month will see this year’s increase in social security taxes scrapped, Macron said, going back on a measure that had particularly hurt his popularity with older voters.

 “The effort we asked for was too big and was not fair.”